 Do you dread holiday shopping?
 Are you stressed about finding the perfect present?
 Cumberland Valley's shopping hotspots promise to turn your concerns into a pleasant experience that will leave you filled with holiday cheer.
 Here you'll find local store owners who offer warm and helpful customer service combined with an array of unique items that will make thoughtful holiday gifts.

-To get your holiday shopping off to a good start, here are suggestions.
+We offer a few suggestions to get your holiday shopping off to a good start.
 But remember, we have more than 250 locally-owned shops, see our Shopping page for a complete list.

 For the Nature Lover